 So, the idea here is to realize there are more options for us than just thinking our way through the problem.
 If we can drop into our body and “feel the feelings” without getting caught up in story-telling, it actually only takes 90-seconds for the sensations to fully move through us.

-As a somatic coach (soma – body), I’ve also seen my client’s eyes widen with epiphanies, every time they access an old, seemingly unforgotten memory through somatic exercises.
-The truth is, that the mind is important but not the only thing that can help us heal.
+As a somatic coach (soma-body), I’ve also seen my client’s eyes widen with epiphanies every time they access an old, seemingly unforgotten memory through somatic exercises.
+The truth is that the mind is important but not the only thing that can help us heal.

-Mindset work, working on your thoughts is beautiful AND there’s so much more to understand about the energy stored in your body from the past.
+Mindset work, working on your thoughts, is beautiful.
+AND there’s so much more to understand about the energy stored in your body from the past.

 #5 – Our mind is always working for us, even if it feels like it’s working against us.

-This is why I believe that self-sabotage isn’t an accurate description of our behaviour : it’s just about different parts of us trying to have our needs met, and about giving the unconscious parts of us a voice so that we can fully grasp what our needs are.
+This is why I believe that self-sabotage isn’t an accurate description of our behaviour: it’s just about different parts of us trying to have our needs met and about giving the unconscious parts of us a voice so that we can fully grasp what our needs are.

-So, if you have a situation in your life where you’re finding your mind to be working against you in some ways, explore if there are needs met in that “unwanted behaviour” that are otherwise neglected.
+So, if you have a situation in your life where you’re finding your mind to be working against you in some ways, explore if there are needs met in that “unwanted behaviour” that is otherwise neglected.

 Concluding Thoughts

 Add some Love & Light to your inbox.
-Come join the monthly newsletter to get self-healing tools, insights, and exclusive spiritual highlights.
+Come join my free newsletter for bite-sized self-development content sent out to you once or twice a month.

 Leave a Reply